 Life Science Research Professional 3, Lab Manager

-The Department of Genetics at Stanford University is seeking a Lab Manager (Life Science Research Professional 3) to join the Engreitz Laboratory to to map the regulatory wiring of the human genome to discover genetic mechanisms of heart diseases.
+The Department of Genetics at Stanford University is seeking a Senior Research Scientist (Life Science Research Professional 3) focusing on genome editing, molecular biology, biochemistry, and/or genomics technology development to join the Engreitz Laboratory to map the regulatory wiring of the human genome to discover genetic mechanisms of heart diseases.
 The Engreitz Lab will launch at the Stanford University Department of Genetics and Children’s Heart Center starting in 2020.
 The ideal candidate will join as soon as possible.
 Candidate will have the option to train with the Engreitz group at the Broad Institute in Cambridge, MA during a transition period in 2020.

 Lab overview: DNA regulatory elements in the human genome, which harbor thousands of genetic risk variants for common and rare diseases and could reveal targets for therapeutics that aim to precisely tune cellular functions — if only we could map the complex regulatory wiring that connects 2 million regulatory elements with 21,000 genes in thousands of cell types in the human body.
 We have recently developed new approaches that could enable mapping this regulatory wiring at massive scale (see Fulco et al. Science 2016, Fulco et al. bioRxiv 2019).
 We invent new tools combining experimental and computational genomics, biochemistry, molecular biology, and human genetics to assemble regulatory maps of the human genome and uncover biological mechanisms of heart disease.